Marlins vs. Nationals Player Props Betting Odds

-Player prop bet odds for Luis Arraez and others are available when the Miami Marlins host the Washington Nationals at LoanDepot park on Wednesday at 6:40 PM ET.
+Player prop bet odds for Luis Arraez and others are listed when the Miami Marlins host the Washington Nationals at LoanDepot park on Thursday at 1:10 PM ET.

 Bet on this matchup or its props with DraftKings!